Optimising Images for the Web: A Guide for Designers

 Start with High-Quality Images

-Starting with high-quality images with large file sizes will help save large sizes.
+Starting with high-quality images with large file sizes will help save space.
 Starting with high-quality images also ensures the final output image looks good.

 Test Your Images